Assistant Provost for Academic Diversity and Inclusion

 Keona Lewis is assistant provost for academic diversity and inclusion.
 She oversees the vision, strategy, and community-building programs for academic diversity and inclusion.
 Lewis helps ensure that the academic core is an environment where faculty and staff feel a strong sense of belonging and respect and where differences are celebrated, partnering closely with the vice president and associate provost for faculty affairs.

-Lewis also holds an appointment as assistant professor of the practice in Notre Dame’s Center for Social Concerns.
+In addition to her role as assistant provost for academic diversity and inclusion, Keona Lewis holds an appointment as assistant professor of the practice in Notre Dame’s Center for Social Concerns.

 She joined Notre Dame from the Georgia Institute of Technology, where she was associate director of research and evaluation for diversity, equity and inclusion.
 In this capacity, she played a lead role in developing, supporting and evaluating programs for faculty, staff and students.
 She also chaired the Diversity Champion Awards Committee and co-chaired the Georgia Tech Police Department Community Council.
 Lewis previously served as program review and research manager for diversity, equity and inclusion at Georgia Tech.
 Prior to joining Georgia Tech, she taught in the anthropology and criminology departments at Kennesaw State University in Kennesaw, Georgia.